 - express all areas in no other unit of measurement other than:

 - if less than one hectare, in square metres (m)

 - if not less than one hectare but less than 10 000 hectares, in hectares (ha) and

 - if 10 000 hectares or more, in square kilometres (km)

 - show all words, letters and figures in capital letters (except for areas), in an open formation and construction, in an upright style and must be in the English language.

 - be neatly and clearly drawn without colour or edging

-- be free from blemishes and creases
+free from excessive background, and

 Plans annexed to leases

 A lease of part of a parcel of land with a term in excess of 5 years, including any option of renewal, constitutes a subdivision of the land and must be defined as a lot in a deposited plan of survey.
 A completed Subdivision Certificate will be required.